 Instagram is one of today’s most popular social platforms, and it runs on hashtags.
 Using the right amount of hashtags, and applying them effectively, can help you achieve your marketing goals.
 Read on to learn some tips and best practices for getting more exposure with Instagram hashtags.

 Hashtags are important on Instagram because they can help you connect with new customers, expand your reach, spark conversations, and even track user-generated content for your brand.
-This past December, Instagram released a new feature that allows users to follow hashtags - not only other users like in the past.
-Any hashtag you can think of can be followed This can help tremendously with hashtag research, as it’s an instant way to figure out how your posts can fit in with existing posts and target specific audiences.
+Users can in fact follow particular hashtag, and any hashtag you can think of can be followed This can help tremendously with hashtag research, as it’s an instant way to figure out how your posts can fit in with existing posts and target specific audiences.

 More generic hashtags are usually followed by a large amount of users, such as #Instagood or #newyork, but more specific hashtags such as #detroitshopping (shown above) will have fewer followers but a more targeted audience.
 Start with high-level hashtags in your industry/niche, then narrow down to more specific areas.
 Think of these hashtags in the same way you might start with SEO.
 You start with one or two-word keywords to do broad research, then move on to long-tail searches that perfectly fit your brand and its audience.
 Hashtags around established communities could also be helpful for your brand, such as Harry Potter or Game of Thrones, depending on your brand and how these popular topics tie into your posts.

 If tracking and researching hashtags manually is taking up too much of your time, it’s a good idea to invest in a few programs to help you along the way.
-Tools like Hashtagify come in free and paid versions (with plans starting around $9/month) and can help you determine both a tag’s popularity, see related hashtags (its most useful feature), see top influencers for those hashtags on Twitter, and find the latest trending topics.
-See an example for #socialmedia in the screenshot below.
+Tools like Hashtagify come in free and paid versions (with plans starting around $29/month) and can help you determine both a tag’s popularity, see related hashtags (its most useful feature), see top influencers for those hashtags on Twitter, and find the latest trending topics.

 If you use a tongue-in-cheek, trendy, or youthful brand voice, don’t be afraid to take advantage of some fun hashtags.
 They easily add personality and appeal to users, garnering more attention for your brand.
 Be sure to use them alongside more popular hashtags, as they don’t often get many searches or much exposure.
 See an example below from ModCloth.